pmmmwh/react-refresh-webpack-plugin/docs/TROUBLESHOOTING.md

 };
 ```

-## Usage with Indirection (like Workers and JS Templates)
+## Usage with Indirection (like Workers, JS Templates)

-If you share the Babel config for files in an indirect code path (e.g. Web Workers, JS Templates with partial pre-render) and all your other source files, you might experience this error:
+If you share the Babel config for files in an indirect code path (e.g. Web Workers, JS Templates with partial pre-render, Electron Main process) and all your other source files, you might experience this error:

 ```
 Uncaught ReferenceError: $RefreshReg$ is not defined